lilianweng/deep-reinforcement-learning-gym/README.md

 python learn.py configs/data/reinforce-cartpole-v1.json
 ```

-During training, three folders will be created in the root `playground-drl/`: `logs`, `checkpoints` and `figs`.
+During training, three folders will be created in the root directory: `logs`, `checkpoints` and `figs`.
 Because the env is wrapped by `gym.wrappers.Monitor`, the gym training log is written into `/tmp/` in the meantime.
 Feel free to comment that out in `playground.configs.manager.ConfigManager` if you are not a fan of that.

 Meanwhile, you can start the tensorboard,
 ```bash